Dual-Points/dplearn/README.md

 Source code are maintained on [Github](https://github.com/Dual-Points/dplearn/).

-Welcome to adding more useful stuff.
+Welcome to add more useful stuff.